just-the-docs/just-the-docs/operations/SCRUM.md

 For more check out the
 [Scrum Guide](https://www.scrumguides.org/scrum-guide.html).

 When does Countable use Scrum?
 Projects with at least 2 staff assigned, working at least half-time each, and longer than 1 month in length, which has external stakeholders (outside Countable), should use Scrum and have a Scrum master assigned.
-Other projects can still borrow from Scrum methodology (ie, meet weekly) but do not need a Scrum Master (or PM role of any kind) assignmed.
+Other projects can still borrow from Scrum methodology (ie, meet weekly) but do not need a Scrum Master (or PM role of any kind) assigned.
 On these, devs should be directly accountable to the client or product owner.

 ## Principles